lazear/sage/README.md

 ### Search methods

 - mzML files generated using the [ProteoWizard MSConvert tool](http://www.proteowizard.org/download.html)
-- MSFragger and Comet were configured with analogous parameters (+/- 1.25 Da precursor tolerance, +/- 10 ppm fragment tolerance - or for Comet setting `fragment_bin_tol` to 0.02 Da).
+- MSFragger and Comet were configured with analogous parameters (+/- 20 ppm precursor tolerance, +/- 10 ppm fragment tolerance - or for Comet setting `fragment_bin_tol` to 0.02 Da).
 - [Mokapot](https://github.com/wfondrie/mokapot) was then used to refine FDR for all search results
 - Parameter files for all engines can be found in the `figures/benchmark_params` folder!
 - All searches for benchmarking were run on an c5ad.8xlarge (32 vCPU, 64 GB RAM, NVMe drives) EC2 instance